DestroyerBDT/tracKick/README.md

-This is a guide to help you utilize Root to remove all the ADs and trackers on your Android
+Following is a guide to help you utilize Root to kick out all the ADs and trackers on your Android

 # 1. AdAway
 - Select root-based AdBlocker